 The expected difference between the progeny performance of a breed average animal and the performance of an individual's progeny for any given trait(s).

-An animals EPD is ½ of its EBV and is equal to ½ (Sire EPD + Dam EPD).
+An animal's EPD is ½ of it's EBV and is equal to ½ (Sire EPD + Dam EPD).

 Progeny resulting from the mating of a purebred ram and a purebred ewe of different breeds.

 The basic genetic unit of heredity that occurs in pairs in an individual, but is passed to progeny from one parent as a single unit.

 Average age of parents when the animals that will replace them in the flock are born.
 This represents the average turnover rate of a flock.

 Relationships between traits that arise because some of the same genes affect both traits.

 The genetic worth of an animal for a particular trait can be expressed as an EPD, EBV or ABC.